Tutorial

 The ‘*’ sign indicates the experimentally identified cleavage position/s in all sequences.

-In the field nr.
-3 labeled ‘SMD’ the parameters for SMD simulation (such as: SMD velocity in [m/s], virtual spring force constant in [kcal/mol/Å2], the x,y,z coordinates of the force vector in [Å]) are provided by the user.
-One can pull not only the last residue (33) of the substrate but also any set of substrate residues (chain E) by specifying them in the 'SMD residues list' field.
+In the field no. 3 labeled ‘SMD’, the user provides the parameters for SMD simulation, namely: SMD velocity [m/s], virtual spring force constant [kcal/mol/Å2] and coordinates of the force vector [Å].
+One can pull not only the last residue (No. 33, default) of the substrate but also any set of substrate residues (chain E) by specifying them in the 'SMD residues list' field.

 Magnification of the structure showing the pulling direction selected by user (yellow arrow).

-sets all the SMD parameters to their default values
+- sets all the SMD parameters to their default values

 To the right is the visualization of gamma-secretase with a substrate.
 The membrane opacity can be adjusted using the slider above.
 The user can navigate the visualization state with the four buttons below: